irnutsmurt/Zoom-Chat-After-Chat-Filter/README.md

 - Windows PowerShell (tested with v5.1, but should work with other versions too)
 - Input file named `meeting_saved_chat.txt` in the same directory as the script

+## Execution Policy Note for Windows 10/11 Home Users

+By default, Windows 10 and 11 Home editions have PowerShell scripts execution disabled.
+To temporarily enable script execution, follow these steps:

+1. Open a PowerShell window with administrative privileges and run:
+    ```powershell
+    Set-ExecutionPolicy RemoteSigned
+    ```

+    Please note that this command allows scripts downloaded from the internet to be run if they are not signed by a trusted publisher.

+2. After running the script, for best security practices, revert the changes by running:
+    ```powershell
+    Set-ExecutionPolicy Restricted
+    ```

+    This will disable the execution of unsigned scripts again, ensuring your system remains secure.

 ## How to Run

 1. **Clone the Repository**: